dizzarg/sync-data/readme.md

-sync-data
+Sync data tool
 ==========

-My pet program.
+It is my pet program.
 Main features is:

 * uploads the contents of a table from the database into XML file
 * synchronizes the contents of the database tables on the XML file.